 You can also freeze Polish Haluski for up to 3 months in an airtight container.
 Press out all the air to avoid freezer burn.

-What To Serve With It
+What To Serve With Haluski

-We love to serve our cabbage and noodles alongside a few links of kielbasa, it’s the perfect side dish!
+We love to serve our cabbage and noodles alongside a few kielbasa, it’s the perfect side dish!
 But it’s also amazing with our favorite Potato Pierogi recipe because it’s just a great way to enjoy a whole buffet from my childhood.

 We also love it alongside this simple, yet flavor-filled, Baked Chicken Breast.
 It’s the fastest, easiest dinner ever and my little guy eats every single bite.